beepnl/beep-vue-app/README.md

 ## Development

-This repository is for the web app of Beep.
+This repository is for the web app of BEEP.
 In order to create a consistent development experience we use [Docker](https://github.com/beepnl/beep-ui/wiki/Docker).